Student Research Council

 This workshop series is intended to help students develop professional skills in general and, more specifically, prepare for the annual WKU Student Research Conference in the spring semester.

-The "Workshop Series" is for undergraduate and graduate students of all disciplines.
-Four workshops, presented by WKU faculty, are open to all students.
+The workshop series is for undergraduate and graduate students of all disciplines.
+Presented by WKU faculty, workshops are open to all students.

 How to Write an Abstract